-They had the most adorable Eddie Bauer shirt bundle for little girls that I had to grab for her and at 3 for 12.99, it was totally worth it.
-Now, she will have tops that fit and she will look nice for the camera once the video chats begin.
+They had the most adorable Eddie Bauer shirt bundle for little girls that I had to grab for her, and at 3 for 12.99, it was totally worth it.
+So now, she will have tops that fit, and she will look nice for the camera once the video chats begin.

 This Shirt pack is from Eddie Bauer and comes with three shirts- grey, pink, and teal.

-Another thing that I love about Costco is that they always have books that peak my kids interests.
-Right now, if it has to do with anatomy and body systems, my 5 year old wants to know all about it.
+Another thing that I love about Costco is that they always have books that pique my kid’s interest.
+Right now, if it has to do with anatomy and body systems, my 5 years old want to know all about it.

-I found this book in the book section for less than ten bucks and it is packed with simple information so that we can learn all about digestive systems, nervous systems, muscular systems, and whatever else is peaking her interest.
+I found this book in the book section for less than ten bucks.
+It is packed with simple information to learn all about digestive systems, nervous systems, muscular systems, and whatever else is piqued her interest.

-If anatomy isn’t your thing, Costco carries a ton of awesome books for kids that are age appropriate and focus on whatever subject they are interested in.
+If anatomy isn’t your thing, Costco carries a ton of awesome books for age-appropriate kids and focuses on whatever subject they are interested in.

-For less than $8, Costco has some awesome workbooks for every elementary age from preschool up to the 6th grade.
-While we have chosen to participate in virtual learning, I am anticipating having to supplement whatever my daughter is learning with some extra work.
+For less than $8, Costco has some awesome workbooks for every elementary-age from preschool to 6th grade.
+So while we have chosen to participate in virtual learning, I anticipate supplementing whatever my daughter is learning with some extra work.

-I anticipate that this kindergarten workbook will become an activity for her and I once or twice a week.
+I anticipate that this kindergarten workbook will become an activity for her and me once or twice a week.
 It should be fun!

-We have a huge tub of them and when I pull them out it is a very big deal in our house.
+We have a huge tub of them, and when I pull them out, it is a huge deal in our house.

 The biggest issue?
 We need more!
-Now that my other two kids are getting bigger, they are starting to show an interest in them so I know that I will need to increase our selection pretty soon.
-Of course, my answer is Costco.
+Now that my other two kids are getting bigger, they are starting to show an interest in them, so I know I will need to increase our selection pretty soon.
+So, of course, my answer is Costco.

-I cannot wait to see what my kids create with this awesome Lego Kit and I am also planning on using them for school as well.
-Since Kindergarten is when kids begin reading, my plan is to use the legos to spell out letters- we’ll see.
+I cannot wait to see what my kids create with this awesome Lego Kit, and I am also planning to use them for school.
+Since Kindergarten is when kids begin reading, I plan to use the legos to spell out letters- we’ll see.

-Okay, this is technically for me as well (because I love popcorn, but come on who doesn’t?) but I feel like this should be on the list of important things for kindergarteners because something about airpopped popcorn just makes things more special.
+Okay, this is technically for me (because I love popcorn, but come on, who doesn’t?), but I think this should be on the list of important things for kindergarteners because something about air-popped popcorn makes things more special.